Forcoa-NET/Non-symmetricDependency/README.md

 Fell free to create pull request with fixes or enhancements.

+## Disclaimer

+Algorithm is implemented with focus on readability so there is minimum of performance optimalizations.

 ## Licence

-Algorithm is published under MIT licence.
+The algorithm is published under MIT licence.